JayWalker512/CryptoNoter/README.md

 ```
 docker pull cbarraford/cryptonoter-docker
 ```
+### Configuration w/ Environment Variables
+It is possible to configure CryptoNoter with environment variables alone.
+This is helpful in some cases like docker and heroku.
+    * DOMAIN - domain of your server
+    * PORT - port your server should run on
+    * POOL - the mining pool to join (ie `pool.cryptonoter.com:1111`)
+    * ADDR - Your wallet address
+    * PASS - Your password
+    * KEY - ssl key filepath
+    * CERT - ssl cert filepath

 ## Important
 This is a Nginx Reverse Proxy server setup, YOU NEED TO ADD THE FOLLOWING TO YOUR NGINX.CONF file under the domain.
 Without the following configuration, it will not work.